ASD-Blueprint/desktop.gov.au/program/uniter.md

     * Everyone has different systems – so security consistency is hard to achieve
     * Information needs to be shared with secure hard drives
     * Everything is password protected – hard to remember so many passwords
-    * Having to share passwords with these many people makes the security measures pointless
+    * Having to share passwords with so many people makes the security measures pointless
   tools: |
     * Email
     * Phone calls